Air Pollution: How We're Changing the Air

 Greenhouse Gas Pollution

 The burning of fossil fuels for electricity, heat, and transportation is increasing the amount of greenhouse gases such as carbon dioxide (CO2), nitrous oxide (N2O), and methane (CH4) in our atmosphere.
 Small amounts of these gases in the atmosphere are safe to breathe but are also dangerous because they are changing Earth’s climate through a process called the greenhouse effect.
-Land use changes due to farming and forestry also lead to an increase in greenhouse gas emissions.
-For example, livestock and their waste release methane, and cutting down trees mean less carbon dioxide is removed from the air.
-The shift from coal to natural gas as an energy source and the increased use of renewable energy is helping to slow carbon dioxide emissions, but overall greenhouse gas emissions remain high.
+Land-use changes due to farming and forestry also lead to an increase in greenhouse gas emissions.
+For example, livestock and their waste release methane, and cutting down trees means less carbon dioxide is removed from the air.
+The shift from coal to natural gas as an energy source and the increased use of renewable energy is helping to slow carbon dioxide emissions, but overall, greenhouse gas emissions remain high.
 As long as greenhouse gas emissions remain high, global average temperatures will continue to rise.